Meet Mary

 Mary remembers her first pair of ice skates.

-Remember double bladed ice skates?
+Do you recall double bladed ice skates?

 From Mary's Story:

-Smiling and lifting the green ice skates out of the box something looked peculiar.
 They didn't look like my sister's skates at all.
-Looking up at my mother she explained that double bladed ice skates made it easier to learn how to ice skate then having just a single blade.
+Looking up at my mother she explained that double bladed ice skates made it easier to learn how to ice skate.

-Giving my mother a hug along with a big “Thank You” she then told me that Cora, Betty, Norman, and Sammy were waiting to go outside on our homemade ice rink to practice.
+Giving my mother a hug along with a big “Thank You” she then told me that Cora, Betty, Norman, and Sammy were waiting to go outside on our homemade ice rink to practice.”

 Am I a Husky or a Ram?